 - how to write applications for observing time, funding for scientific projects etc.

-During the project work each master student will have to give two presentations to describe their project and their results.
+During the project work each master student will give two presentations to describe their project and their results.
 They will be given at the start and end of the third semester respectively.
 The research project is finished with a written report and seminar outlining the problem, what you have done to solve it and your results.